 Q: Hi there!
-We’re driving down from BC, Canada and shooting for Bogachiel State Park and checking out the Hoh Rainforest, but we were looking for a nice midpoint between there and Oregon, something a long the coast, or not far from it.
-Any suggestions come to mind?
+We’re driving down from BC for a summer camping road trip.
+We’re shooting for Bogachiel State Park and visiting the Hoh Rainforest on our first night, then we’re were looking for another stop or two between there and Oregon, something along the coast or not far from it.
+Any suggestions for camping stops come to mind?

 Oh- and I should mention first come first serve or places with last minute availability get bonus points, since we’re rolling with the flow of the road.